 What does it cost to ride the shuttle?

 During our pilot and testing phases, the self-driving shuttles are completely free!
 So we hope to see you on board!

 Is it safe to be in a self-driving shuttle?

-Sensors scan the environment at 360 degrees in a radius of 60 meters, so the vehicle is very close to its surroundings.
-It also runs calmly and extremely cautiously, so that it can come to a complete stop well in advance of any possible collision.
+Sensors on the busses are scanning the environment in 360 degrees in a 60 meter radius.
+If anything, the bus is a very careful driver.
+It also runs calmly and extremely cautiously, and if something irregular appears on the road, the bus simply stops.
 A common estimate is that 94% of all road accidents are caused by human behavior and mistakes, and that a shift to an ever-waking and predictable system drastically improves road safety.
 We want to emphasize that the authorities have given permission to drive on our specific routes, following a thorough investigation of vehicle safety and the specific site conditions.
-All of the partners in this project are doing their best to ensure a safe transportation pilot for you and for Gothenburg!

 How does the vehicle find its way around?

-Our self-driving shuttles are 100% electric and that means they are local emission-free!
-Besides no carbon emissions while driving, it also means they are much quieter than ordinary cars.
+They run entirely on electricity and are therefore local emission free.
+Besides no carbon emissions while driving, it also means that they make less noise than regular cars and buses.
 In the long-term, self-driving and shared transportation has the potential to reduce congestion and lead to more efficiency in our transportation network.